 - POM messages may be triggered by other points of operating (like throttles), a pc program must be aware of unexpected messages.

 - If the feedback system is not able to recognize the loco address, then the address field for the loco address must be transmitted with 0xFFFF.
 The procedure is similar with the CV-address, 0xFFFF will be transmitted instead of the correct CV-address.
 (This is only a stopgap solution to support extremely simple PoM-feedback assemblies and definitely not recommended!)

 CV-message from a POM operation, followed by 10 to 13 bytes: ADDRL/DID0, ADDRH/DID1, 0/DID2, 0/DID3, 0/VID, OPCODE, CVL, CVH, CVX, DATA[1…4]

 These parameters are coded like in MSG_CS_POM, except for the loco address which is coded as described above containing the direction.

 - XPOM block read operations are provided with a sequence ID from the command station.
 The feedback system must match the feedback response to the DCC command by using this sequence ID and it must assign the fields for decoder ID and CV appropriately.

 Speed-message, followed by 4 bytes: ADDRL, ADDRH, SPEEDL, SPEEDH

-MSG_BM_SPEED parameters Parameter Description ADDR 2 byte, address of the reporting decoder, coded as described above SPEED 2 Bytes, speed in km/h, lowbyte will be transferred first
+MSG_BM_SPEED parameters Parameter Description ADDR Address of the reporting decoder, coded as described above SPEED Speed in km/h, lowbyte will be transferred first

 FEATURE_BM_ISTSPEED_INTERVAL determines how often the transmission takes place.
 A setting of at least 200ms is recommended.
 The bidi detector should average speed messages if they are arriving more frequent than the transmission rate setting.
 If there is no velocity change, the bidi detector should not transmit anything, this applies especially at zero speed.